Birational geometry of moduli space of del Pezzo pairs: Class group of Baily-Borel compactification for P d

-By Proposition \ref{Torelli}, $P_d$ is an open subset of locally symmetric space $\cF_d$.
-Thus, each compactification of $\cF_d$ from the arithmetic side, for example, Baily-Borel compactification or toroidal compactification will provide a compactification for $P_d$.
-In this paper we are mainly interested in the Baily-Borel compactification $\cF_d^\ast$, which is the minimal arithmetic compactification of $\cF_d$.
-One may refer to \cite[Section 2]{Lo03} for the details on Baily-Borel compactification.
-Let be the compact dual of Hermitian symmetric space of type IV, which is a smooth quadratic hypersurface and $\partial \cD$ be the boundary component of $\cD\subset \breve{\cD}$ in Satake topology.
-For each primitive isotropic sublattice $I \subset \Lambda$, it will give a rational boundary component

-Then there is identification where $I$ runs over $O(\Lambda)$-invariant primitive isotropic sublattice.
-In particular, the boundaries consist of finitely many \begin{itemize} \item points (also called $0$-cusps) for $\rank (I)=1$ and \item modular curves (also called $1$-cusps) for $\rank (I)=2$. \end{itemize}

-\begin{rem} Via the modular form construction, Baily-Borel inded showed that where the space $H^0(\cF, \lambda^m)$ of sections of line bundle $\lambda^{m}$ is just space of modular form of weight $m$. \end{rem}

-From the perspective of Hodge theoretic degeneration of K3 surfaces, these points in $B_I$ correspond to Type II degeneration if $\rank (I)=2$ and Type III degeneration if $\rank (I)=1$.
-See \cite[Section 3,4]{AE21} for more details.

-\begin{pro} Let $d=8$, then the boundaries $\cF_d^\ast-\cF_d$ consist of four modular curves ( Type II boundaries) intersecting at a unique point (Type III boundary).
+Based on the results of $d=5$ case, the proof for remaining cases are similar but rather lengthy.
+We give the detailed proof for $d=3$ as a guiding example.
+For $d=3$, one only need to show that $\eta$ and ``$\eta+4\xi$'' type vectors are in the same orbit.
+It suffices to show there exits $\phi\in O(G(\invLattice_d))$ such that $\phi(\eta) = \eta+\sum_{i=1}^4 \xi_i $.
+One can check directly that gives the desired $\phi$.
+For $d=2$, the following provides $\phi \in O(G(N_2))$ that connects $\eta $ and $\sum_{i=1}^7 \xi_i$.
+For $d=1$, it is easy to see that $\eta$ and $\eta+\sum_{i=1}^8 \xi_i$ are not in the same orbit, since any element with the same norm as $\xi_i$ is not orthogonal to $\eta+\sum_{i=1}^8 \xi_i$. \end{proof} \begin{pro} Let $d=8$, then the boundaries $\cF_d^\ast-\cF_d$ consist of four modular curves ( Type II boundaries) and two points (Type III boundary).
 The root lattices of Type II boundaries are given by \end{pro} \begin{proof} The method is standard.
-By \cite[\S 2.1]{Scattone1987}, the Type II (rep. Type III) boundaries of $\cF^\ast$ correspond to the classes of isotropic planes $J$ (rep. isotropic lines) in $\Lambda$.
-By lemma \ref{Eichler}, isotropic lines are in a $\widetilde{O}^+(\Lambda)$-orbit, and thus Type III boundary is a unique point.
+By \cite[\S 2.1]{Scattone1987}, the Type II (resp.
+Type III) boundaries of $\cF^\ast$ correspond to the classes of isotropic planes $J$ (rep. isotropic lines) in $\Lambda$.
+By \cite[Lemma 4.1.2]{Scattone1987}, Type III boundary consists of two points.
 Let $J\subset \Lambda$ be an isotropic plane, then $(J)^\perp_\Lambda/J$ is a negative definite of rank 16 with the same genus as $ E_7\oplus A_1$.
-Using the embedding of $ E_7\oplus A_1$ into a Niemeier lattices \footnote{A unimodular definite lattice of rank $24$} which are classified into $24$ types (for example, see \cite[Theorem 3.5.1]{Scattone1987}), we get the following possibilities
+Using the embedding of $ E_7\oplus A_1$ into a Niemeier lattices \footnote{A unimodular definite lattice of rank $24$.} which are classified into $24$ types (cf.~ \cite[Theorem 3.5.1]{Scattone1987}), we get the following possibilities

 This classification is a prior up to $O(\Lambda)$.
 But as $O^+(\Lambda)/\widetilde{O}^+(\Lambda)=\{ \pm \id \}$, we get the classification for the Type II boundaries. \end{proof}